bbauska/front-end-web-ui/README.md

 This will install the <i>less</i> NPM module globally so that it can be used by any project. **Note: if you are executing this on a Mac or Linux machine, you may need to add "sudo" to the beginning of this command**.
 This will make available the <i>lessc</i> compiler for us so that we can compile Less files.

--   Next, go to the CSS folder on your machine and rename the <i>styles.css</i> file that you have there as <i>styles-old.css*.
+-   Next, go to the CSS folder on your machine and rename the <i>styles.css</i> file that you have there as <i>styles-old.css</i>.
 This is to save the CSS file that we have been using so far.
 We will be creating a new <i>styles.css</i> file by compiling the Less file.
 -   Next type the following at the command prompt to compile the Less file into a CSS file:

 ```